16. Professionalism in the Media Outlet

 Journalistic principles and practice should be supported by the organisational environment including protection for journalistic integrity through adherence to labour laws and regulations, transparency of contract policy and freedom to organise.
 The duration or nature of the contract should not inhibit a journalist from operating in an ethical manner and the organisation structure should protect that principle.

-Do the regulations and guidelines for the employment of staff and engagement of contract journalists protect their editorial independence?N/A
+Do the regulations and guidelines for the employment of staff and engagement of contract journalists protect their editorial independence?Yes

-Are your employees (including freelance) covered by legal contracts and insurance?No
+Are your employees (including freelance) covered by legal contracts and insurance?Yes

-Does your staff have the freedom to organise?Yes
+Does your staff have the freedom to organise?N/A

-Do you have an existing structure for social dialogue including a collective bargaining arrangement with appropriate trade unions?No
+Do you have an existing structure for social dialogue including a collective bargaining arrangement with appropriate trade unions?N/A

-Are there guidelines for contracts of engagement with freelance journalists?N/A
+Are there guidelines for contracts of engagement with freelance journalists?Yes

 16.3.
 Staff Welfare